calaquin/calwriter/README.md

 # Novel Writing App

 A small Flask-based web application for organizing chapters, notes, and folders.
 Notes are saved as RTF files and can be downloaded to your local machine.
+The note editor supports bold, italics and underline formatting using a simple toolbar.

 ## Running with Docker